|

 and Sudan�s Nile Valley Plan and the requirements of the East African

 states set forth in the British Diplomatic Note of 1959.[li]
+The UNDUGU commission held sixty-six meetings at the

 technical and ministerial level between 1977 and 1992 with more rhetoric